cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 [Replication slots for High Availability](replication.md#replication-slots-for-high-availability) were introduced in CloudNativePG in version 1.18, but disabled by default.

-In version 1.20 we are preparing to enable this feature by default from version 1.21, as replication slots enhance the resilience and robustness of a High Availability cluster.
+Version 1.20 prepares the ground for enabling this feature by default in any future release, as replication slots enhance the resilience and robustness of a High Availability cluster.

 For future compatibility, if you already know that your environments won't ever need replication slots, our recommendation is that you explicitly disable their